Cacio e pepe: what else?

 It represents the popular soul of city that despite being majestic is also rich of hidden treasures.

-Very popular throughout Italy, this dish is one of the most famous first courses, along with carbonara, gricia and amatriciana, but among the four it is the simplest one.
-About the preparation you need also less ingredients than the others.
+Very popular throughout Italy, this dish is one of the most famous first courses, along with carbonara, gricia and amatriciana.
+It’s very simple: about the preparation you need also less ingredients than the others.

-There are dozens and dozens of versions, openly revisited or that are said to be the original, which can be found in the city… but the real Cacio e pepe only in Rome can be tried.
+There are dozens of versions, openly revisited or original, which can be found in the city… but the real Cacio e pepe only in Rome can be tried.

 Cacio e pepe: a bit of history

 The history of this dish, symbol of Romanity, is born among the pastures during transhumance.
 During the long movements of the flock, the shepherds of the Roman agro filled the bag with calories and long-term food.
-Among the dried tomatoes and the dried pork cheeks there were also a few slices of pecorino cheese, a bag of black peppercorns and a good quantity of dried spaghetti prepared by hand with water, salt and flour.
+There were a few slices of pecorino cheese, a bag of black peppercorns and a good quantity of dried spaghetti.
 These last three ingredients were chosen for a specific reason.
-The black pepper, in fact, directly stimulates the receptors of heat and helped the shepherds to protect themselves from the cold; the aged pecorino cheese is preserved for a long time and the pasta guaranteed the right amount of carbohydrates and calories.
+The black pepper, in fact, directly stimulates the receptors of heat and helped the shepherds to protect themselves from the cold.
+The aged pecorino cheese is preserved for a long time and the pasta guaranteed the right amount of carbohydrates and calories.

 Over the centuries the original recipe has been perfected.
-There are several variations, from the type of pasta, ranging from classic spaghetti, up to tonnarelli and rigatoni, to the method of preparation.
+There are several variations, from the type of pasta, ranging from classic spaghetti up to rigatoni, to the method of preparation.
 Every tavern in Rome and surroundings, however, will assure you that its dish is the “real Cacio e Pepe“.

 The secret of Cacio e pepe lies both in the ingredients and in the skill of the chef in preparing it.
 Essential for this typical dish of poor Roman cuisine is the creaming of the ingredients to obtain the notorious cream.

 The right balance between cheese and cooking water is anything but simple.
-In order to form a cream, using the amalgamated ingredients, it is necessary to add the right amount of cooking water alternating it with the pecorino cheese to obtain a good consistency.
+In order to form a cream, it’s necessary to add the right amount of cooking water alternating it with the pecorino cheese to obtain a good consistency.

 Cacio e pepe: recipe